 What Areas of My Organization Need Intervention?

-Some parts of your organization might be performing better or worse than others.
-Insight lets you look at leaderboards based on the groups with the most violations, crashes or percentage of invalid licenses.
+Some parts of your organization may be performing better or worse than others.
+Our solution lets you look at leaderboards based on the groups with the most violations, crashes or percentage of invalid licenses.

-You can dig a little deeper into the numbers to identify the problems and figure out an intervention.
-You can filter by types of violations to help focus your intervention efforts.
+With SambaSafety, you can dig a little deeper into the numbers to identify the problems and figure out an intervention.
+You can also filter by types of driver violations to help focus your intervention efforts.
 In the example below, we’ve filtered by speeding.

 By looking at the speeding violations, we discovered that the Western Region’s problems are on the far side of the country.
 Perhaps they’re a trucking company with a major distribution center there, and the drivers feel pressured to “make up time” near the end of their run.
 Whatever the case, it merits investigation by the safety team.